laggron42/Laggrons-Dumb-Cogs/docs/warnsystem.rst

 **Description**

 Creates a role used for muting the members, or set an existing one as the mute role.
-If you don't provide any role, the bot will create one below his top role, then deny the "Send messages" and "Add reactions" on all text channels.
+If you don't provide any role, the bot will create one below its top role, then deny the "Send messages" and "Add reactions" on all text channels.
 **Editing all channels takes a long time, depending on the number of text channels you have on the server,** so don't worry if nothing happens for about